furax124/Protect_Loader/README.md

 - [ ] Remote shellcode to avoid detection
 - [X] Encrypt XOR and AES keys in `main.go`
 - [ ] Sign shellcode and loader with a certificate
+- [ ] Enchance the sleep duration to sleep obfuscation

 ## How to use it